cloudcmd/blog/_posts/2016-02-21-cloud-commander-v5.1.2.md

 Last version we've talk about was [v3](http://blog.cloudcmd.io/post/cloud-commander-v3 "v3").
-Todays most acutal version is [v5.1.2](https://github.com/coderaiser/cloudcmd/releases/tag/v5.1.2 "v5.1.2") and what is happen with `Cloud Commander` during 2 major releases and a lot minors and patches it is main topic of todays talk.
+Todays most acutal version is [v5.1.2](https://github.com/coderaiser/cloudcmd/releases/tag/v5.1.2 "v5.1.2") and what is happen with `Cloud Commander` during 2 major releases and a lot minors and patches is a main topic of todays talk.

 ## Logout